VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -import.maxLineLen max_rows_per_line
     	The maximum length in bytes of a single line accepted by /api/v1/import; the line length can be limited with max_rows_per_line query arg passed to /api/v1/export
-    	Supports the following optional suffixes for values: KB, MB, GB, KiB, MiB, GiB (default 104857600) -influx.maxLineSize value
+    	Supports the following optional suffixes for values: KB, MB, GB, KiB, MiB, GiB (default 104857600) -influx.databasesNames comma separated names of influx database, that will be returned for /query and /influx/query request.
+  -influx.maxLineSize value
     	The maximum size in bytes for a single Influx line during parsing Supports the following optional suffixes for values: KB, MB, GB, KiB, MiB, GiB (default 262144)